-Article IV requires states parties to take any necessary national measures (e.g., passage of national laws, educating life scientists about the BW ban) to prohibit and prevent the misuse of biological agents, toxins, weapons, equipment and means of delivery within their territories.
+Article IV requires states parties to take any necessary national measures (e.g., passage of national laws, educating life scientists about the ban on biological weapons) to prohibit and prevent the misuse of biological agents, toxins, weapons, equipment and means of delivery within their territories.
 Only a small proportion of states Parties have comprehensively implemented this provision.